Heading to NYC? Today we share the best things to do in New York City, so you can get planning your dream trip.

-So I am a geek and any famous library of the world will end up on my top things to do.
-That is the same for this gem, the New York City Library and its neighbouring park; Bryant Park.
+So I am a geek and any famous library in the world will end up among my top things to do.
+That is the same for this gem, the New York City Library, and its neighboring park; Bryant Park.
 The library is actually stunning and is worth a visit inside to experience its interior.
 You will find trolleys of books in the middle of Bryant Park, ready for anyone to borrow, have a read under a tree and return once their done relaxing.
 How pleasant!

 This one sounds weird, but there are so many amazing buildings in NYC that I have grouped them all together in this little number on my list.
 The Chrysler Building and The Flatiron Building are iconic and worth your time to visit and photograph.
 Of Course, the building used in the exterior shot of Friends is worth a visit…we photographed like 4 or 5 different ones thinking it was the right one!

 The One World Trade Center is a must to photograph as in The Plaza Hotel; made famous in Home Alone 2.
-Rockefeller Center is worth a visit (and a trip to top) whilst the Guggenheim Museum is stunning.
+Rockefeller Center is worth a visit (and a trip to the top) whilst the Guggenheim Museum is stunning.

 Whilst in New York, I advise you to find time to cruise the Hudson River.
 There are so many options with the yellow taxi boat being popular if you are short on time.
-In our recent trip, we jumped on the Clipper boat for a sunset cruise.
+On our recent trip, we jumped on the Clipper boat for a sunset cruise.
 Sipping on cocktails whilst watching the sunset over the New York City skyline is just perfect.

-Let your hair down and escape the crowds of the city at Coney Island, New Yorks very own seaside resort.
+Let your hair down and escape the crowds of the city at Coney Island, New Yorks’s very own seaside resort.
 It is an ideal day trip if you are visiting NYC with kids.
 Head to Coney in the late afternoon and enjoy a summer evening strolling around the park.
-Jump on the Wonder Wheel in Deno’s Amusement Park, watch the fireworks during the summer season and stock up on the sweet stuff in the Williams Candy Store.
+Jump on the Wonder Wheel in Deno’s Amusement Park, watch the fireworks during the summer season, and stock up on the sweet stuff in the Williams Candy Store.